linuxdeepin/wiki.deepin.org/en/Installation/Installation_Requirements.md

 | Memory        | ≥ 4 GB (8 GB or higher recommended for better user experience)   |
 | Hard disk     | ≥ 64 GB (120 GB or higher recommended for better user experience)|

-### Hardware compatibility
+## Hardware compatibility

 # Change Motherboard Settings

 &emsp;Usually, the computer boots from hard disk, so before system installation, you should enter BIOS to set CD/USB flash drive as the first boot entry.
-&emsp;For desktop computer, you can press <kbd>Delete</kbd> key, but for laptop, you can press the shortcut key to enter quick boot menu.
+&emsp;For desktop computer, you can press <kbd>Delete</kbd> key, but for laptop, you can press the shortcut key to enter boot menu.

 For example, the shortcut keys might be:
 | Laptop | Key |